What is micropenis?

 Diagnosis is usually made by physical exam.
 Your child may then be referred to several

-(a doctor who specializes in hormones).
+endocrinologist (a healthcare provider who specializes in hormones).

 What is the treatment for micropenis?

 Your baby’s healthcare provider will figure out the best treatment for your baby based

 His or her overall health and past health

 How well your baby can handle specific medicines, procedures, or therapies

 How long the condition is expected to last

 There is no cure for micropenis.
 Hormone therapy may be used for some children to